niklind/niklind.github.io/_posts/2017-04-04-emulating-services-using-hoverfly.md

 ## What is HoverFly?

 [HoverFly](https://hoverfly.io/) is a [service virtualization](https://en.wikipedia.org/wiki/Service_virtualization) tool that can emulate other services by recording requests and responses and then playing them back.
-It's set as a [proxy](https://en.wikipedia.org/wiki/Proxy_server) between your system under test and the services you want to emulate.
+It's set as a [proxy](https://en.wikipedia.org/wiki/Proxy_server) between your system and the services you want to emulate.

-That way you can test your system without using any real services, which increases the reliability of the tests.
+That way you can for instance test your system without using real dependencies, which increases the reliability of the tests.

 ![Capture sequence](/images/hoverfly_simulate.png)